m-algaiar/AiION/README.md

 **Installation**

-AiION is based on Python 3.12 and uses several libraries for its functionality, including NumPy, pandas, Matplotlib, seaborn, scikit-learn, TensorFlow and Keras
+aiION is based on Python 3.12 and uses several libraries for its functionality, including NumPy, pandas, Matplotlib, seaborn, scikit-learn, TensorFlow and Keras

 **Usage**